 Asia

-From the risks posed by North Korea’s burgeoning nuclear arsenal to the ongoing development of nuclear energy, Asia faces a range of nuclear challenges.
+From the risks posed by North Korea’s burgeoning nuclear arsenal to the dramatic expansion of the People’s Republic of China’s nuclear arsenal, Asia faces a range of nuclear challenges.
 NSWG members are at the forefront of discussions on China’s military and foreign policy, U.S.-Japan relations, and U.S. strategic planning for future conflicts in the Asia-Pacific.
 NSWG meetings and events bring together senior practitioners and Asia experts to identify pragmatic solutions to these challenges, furthering the interests of the United States and its allies.

 Find an Expert